serenorg/neon-seren-migrator/README.md

 ```

 **Alternative:** If you don't want to replicate the related tables, remove the foreign key constraint before replication.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+### Development

+See [CLAUDE.md](CLAUDE.md) for development guidelines and practices.

+### Reporting Issues

+Please report bugs and feature requests on the [GitHub Issues](https://github.com/serenorg/postgres-seren-replicator/issues) page.

 ## License